 • The One-Year Master of Public Policy

-The thirty-seven-credit interdisciplinary MPP is one of the most affordable master’s degrees in public policy in New England.
-The program allows students to complete the degree in one year by taking up to twelve online credits in the first summer (which may include the three-credit internship requirement), then finishing the remainder of credits during two semesters in residence.
+In this 37-credit program, you’ll complete the degree in one year by taking up to twelve online credits in the first summer (which may include the three-credit internship requirement), then finishing the remainder of credits during two semesters in residence.

-• The Accelerated Master of Public Policy
+• The 4+1 Master of Public Policy

-The accelerated, or 4 + 1, MPP option is open to outstanding Five College students.
+Open to outstanding Five College students.
 Current juniors at UMass Amherst or Amherst, Hampshire, Mount Holyoke, or Smith colleges are invited to apply.